-With a fibrous root system that makes it drought-tolerant and highly competitive, a ropy, vine-like structure that easily chokes up combines during harvest and resistance to Group 2 chemicals, wild buckwheat can be a huge headache for growers in the Prairies.
+With a fibrous root system that makes it drought-tolerant and highly competitive, a ropy, vine-like structure that easily chokes up combines during harvest and resistance to Group 2 chemicals, wild buckwheat can be a huge headache for growers.
 It’s tough to kill even during spring burn-off, but effective management is possible using multiple modes of action through tank mixes or combination products.

 The stems are slightly angular, 12 – 35 inches long, trailing on the ground or twining on other plants and freely branching at the base.
 The leaves are heart-shaped, pointed,1/2 – 3 inches long, alternate and smooth.
 The flowers are greenish-white, small and appear in leaf axils or at the tips of branches.

 - When scouting, check moist, low-lying areas for patches of wild buckwheat.

 - A pre-seed burn-off is recommended with no-till systems.

 - Scout fields early because this weed is most sensitive to herbicides.

 - During its initial growth stages.

 - SQUADRON® II